Land-of-Aevitas/Fira/docs/fs_info.md

     - Example: DEFWORD **"Flame"** FROM **"r_Flame"** **END** **f**
   - Subcommand: A parameter that acts as another instruction that must be completed in order to complete the primary instruction of a command.
     - Example: DEFWORD "Flame" FROM "r_Flame" **END** **f**
+- Subparam:
+	- Any parameter of a subcommand